Why Trading Grok X-Sentiment Signals Is Set Up to Lose

-February 2026, we wanted to test a gut feeling: X crypto KOL sentiment rises → price catches up within 24 hours.
-The intuition came from watching the community — some meme coins really do get pumped out of X. The plan was to use Grok as a real-time sentiment radar, paired with semi-automated Binance spot execution.
+Start from a common gut feeling: X crypto KOL sentiment rises → price catches up within 24 hours.
+The intuition comes from watching the community — some meme coins really do get pumped out of X. The corresponding plan is to use Grok as a real-time sentiment radar, paired with semi-automated Binance spot execution.

-Design: pick 20 crypto KOLs (follower count between 50k and 500k — we deliberately skipped the 1M+ "already priced in" mega-accounts).
+The design roughly: pick 20 crypto KOLs (follower count between 50k and 500k — deliberately skipping the 1M+ "already priced in" mega-accounts).
 Twice a day, run a Grok query: "Over the past 6 hours, which 3 altcoins were mentioned most by these 20 KOLs?
 Give mention counts plus weighted sentiment score."
 A coin had to clear ≥ 12 mentions AND ≥ 0.6 sentiment to become a candidate.
-Then a manual sanity check; if it passed, we entered.
+Then a manual sanity check; if it passed, enter.
 Position size capped at 8% per trade, hard stop at -8%.

 | Metric | Value |